Who Fears Death: Reception

 The book received generally positive reception from reviewers and readers.
 A starred review from Publishers Weekly called the novel "A fantastical, magical blend of grand storytelling".
 A review from The Washington Post noted that the book was "both wondrously magical and terribly realistic".
-Another review from The York Journal of Books states that "To compare author Nnedi Okorafor to the late Octavia E. Butler would be easy to do, but this simple comparison should not detract from Okorafor’s unique storytelling gift."
+Zetta Brown of the New York Journal of Books states that, "To compare author Nnedi Okorafor to the late Octavia E. Butler would be easy to do, but this simple comparison should not detract from Okorafor's unique storytelling gift."

 Besides winning the 2011 World Fantasy Award for Best Novel and the 2010 Carl Brandon Kindred Award, Who Fears Death was nominated for the 2011 Nebula Award for Best Novel and the 2011 Locus Award for Best Fantasy Novel.
 It also won the Best Foreign Novel award at the French Awards "Les Imaginales".
 Time ranked the novel as one of the 100 Best Fantasy Book of All Time.

 The novel includes a graphic scene in which Onyesonwu is subjected to female genital mutilation (FGM), which she later learns may affect her magical powers.
 Steven Barnes of the American Book Review noted some had criticized the scene.
 In a blog post, Okorafor commented that she is proud of her Igbo identity, but that "culture is alive and it is fluid.
 It is not made of stone nor is it absolute.
 Some traditions/practices will be discarded and some will be added, but the culture still remains what it is.
 It is like a shape-shifting octopus that can lose a tentacle but still remain a shape-shifting octopus (yes, that image is meant to be complicated).
 Just because I believe that aspects of my culture are problematic does not mean I am "betraying" my people by pointing out those problems."
-She added: "What it [i.e., female genital cutting] all boils down to (and I believe the creators of this practice KNEW this even a thousand years ago) is the removal of a woman’s ability to properly enjoy the act of sex.
+She added: "What it [i.e., female genital cutting] all boils down to (and I believe the creators of this practice KNEW this even a thousand years ago) is the removal of a woman's ability to properly enjoy the act of sex.
 Again, this is about the control and suppression of women."

-TV Adaptation
+TV adaptation

 In July 2017, Okorafor announced the novel was the basis for an HBO television series in "early development", with George R. R. Martin serving as an executive producer; Selwyn Seyfu Hinds has been selected as scriptwriter.
-In January 2021 it was announced that Tessa Thompson's newly formed production company, Viva Maude, had joined the team.
+In January 2021 it was announced that Tessa Thompson's newly formed production company, Viva Maude, had joined the team and Aïda Mashaka Croal is serving as the new scriptwriter.